-The mission of the NZCSA is to connect with and support students to create their best experience.
+The mission of the NZCSA is to connect with and support students to create their best student experience.
 With an overall vision of an exceptional NZCC student experience, the NZCSA aims to foster the evolution of its members and build a nurturing community at the College.
 Working closely with the staff and students, they organise events, resolve issues and facilitate improvements to the learning environment.

-Membership of the NZCSA is encouraged, and benefits include discounted events and access to the Student Support Fund, which is a financing option offered to students or committees to help aid the financial load incurred while studying at the College.
+Membership of the NZCSA is encouraged, and benefits include discounted events and access to the Student Support Fund, which is a financing option offered to students to help aid the financial load incurred while studying at the College.
+Cases will be considered on an individual basis and should be emailed to the Student Support Ambassador in the first case.

-The NZCSA operates under a set of rules (the Constitution) and is run by an executive council that consists of elected executive team members who work closely with class representatives and the College's senior management.
+The NZCSA operates under a set of rules (the Constitution) and is run by an executive council that consists of elected executive team members who work closely with Class Representatives and the College's senior management.